mercethem/UserSystem/README.md

 This project is about basic atm system.
 Viewing, creating, deleting and depositting and withdrawing money and this options work with SQL(Microsoft SQL).

-The Menu is as shown below
+The presentation is as shown below

 ![ Alt text](presentation.jpg)  [](presentation.jpg)